-- 1. Mediation Procedure- A full time employee may contact EO/ER to discuss the appropriateness of mediation in a given dispute.
+- 1. Mediation Procedure- A full--time employee may contact EO/ER to discuss the appropriateness of mediation in a given dispute.
 The EO/ER representative will evaluate the circumstances to determine if the matter is suited for resolution using mediation or some other method of dispute resolution.
 If the EO/ER representative determines that the matter should be addressed using mediation, with the agreement of the parties, the EO/ER representative will be responsible for the identification of the trained mediator and coordination logistics of the process. - 2.
 Mediation sessions are not public meetings and are closed to the public.
 The parties are expected to speak for themselves and representatives are not allowed to be present or to participate.
-While practical solutions are encouraged, the mediation outcome must comply with College policies. - 3.
-A matter that is resolved using mediation may not be grieved thereafter. - Grievance (Formal Dispute Resolution) If informal attempts to resolve a conflict are B. not successful or are not appropriate given the nature of the issue, another option in the formal dispute resolution process is the grievance process, which provides the opportunity for fulltime employees to register a complaint concerning adverse employment actions (including written warning, suspension, demotion, or termination), and/or violations of academic freedom, arbitrary and capricious treatment, arising from a failure to observe established College policies or procedures; or which results from a misinterpretation or misapplication of said policies or practices.
-The grievance process option of the formal dispute resolution process is available to part time faculty employees solely with respect to termination of an employment contract or violations of academic freedom.
-The formal Grievance Process at Valencia allows the employee to receive a College hearing on the issue, receive an impartial recommendation and involves four steps including 1) if appropriate, the attempt to resolve differences using informal or less formal means; 2) the qualification for hearing (review of the case to determine whether or not it will be heard); 3) the hearing, and 4) the review of and decision regarding the grievance committee's recommendation by the designated College official.
+While practical solutions are encouraged, the mediation outcome must comply with College policies.

+- 3. A matter that is resolved using mediation may not be grieved thereafter. - B. Grievance (Formal Dispute Resolution) If informal attempts to resolve a conflict are not successful or are not appropriate given the nature of the issue, another option in the formal dispute resolution process is the grievance process. - 1The grievance process allows the employee to receive an informal Collegehearing on the issue, receive an impartial recommendation and involves four steps including: - a if appropriate, the attempt to resolve differences using informal or less formal means; - b the qualification for hearing (review of the case to determine whether or not it will be heard or reviewed through another appropriate venue); - c the hearing; and - d the review of and decision regarding the grievance committee's recommendation by the designated College official.

 The person filing a grievance may not simultaneously maintain two separate grievance procedures on the same issue nor can they initiate any further process on the same issue.